moparisthebest/pegh/README.md

 License
 -------

-AGPLv3 for now, message me if you have a problem with this
+pegh.c: AGPLv3 for now, message me if you have a problem with this

+documentation/file format: consider this your choice of MIT, Apache 2, or public domain